hectoramirez/Language-localization_FIFA/README.md

 * `Countries_dataset.ipynb`: We construct a country/language CSV dataset from several public JSON files.

 `Twitter/`: This folder contains Python scripts used to collect the tweets processed in `Tweets processing and sentiment.ipynb`.

+__Note:__ Please keep in mind that Twitter [does not allow](https://developer.twitter.com/en/developer-terms/more-on-restricted-use-cases) to make data obtained form their API publicly available.
+Therefore, some parts of the notebooks are not reproducible in Binder or Google Colab.